 Emergency Scan/Bacta Infusion, Healing Scan/Advanced Medical Probe and Progressive Scan/Successive Treatment are your three main healing abilities which you should aim to use when they are off cooldown.
 You can use PS/ST before or after ES/BI – HS/AMP but you should always use ES/BI before HS/AMP.
 I use the filler abilities (Kolto Shot/Med Shot, Rapid Scan/Medical Probe & Kolto Missile/Kolot Bomb) in between the cooldowns of ES/BI, HS/AMP and PS/ST.

 Supercharged Gas/Supercharged Cell – Use Kolto Shot/Med Shot (1 charge) and Rapid Scan/Medical Probe (2 charges) to build up 10 charges of Supercharge Gas/Supercharge Cell then activate it.
 Try to use it off cooldown.
 You should build up 10 stacks fairly quickly and regularly from using Kolto Shot/Med Shot frequently as fillers.
+If you’re using the SC-4 Treatment Scanner Tactical this will also build up to 4 stacks of supercharged.

-Rapid Scan/Medical Probe also builds up stacks of Critical Efficiency/Field Triage which reduces the cost your next Healing Scan/Advanced Medical Probe per stack (stacks up to 3 times).
+Rapid Scan/Medical Probe also builds up stacks of Critical Efficiency/Field Triage which reduces the cost of your next Healing Scan/Advanced Medical Probe per stack (stacks up to 3 times).
 Having 3 stacks of Critical Efficiency/Field Triage will make your next Healing Scan/Advanced Medical Probe free.

 As Rapid Scan/Medical Probe uses a fair bit of your Heat/Energy Cells use Kolto Shot/Med Shot in between to help keep your Heat/Energy management in check.